VladStandard/WeightService/Core/MDSoft.BarcodePrintUtils/Tsc/TSC cmd.md

 DENSITY - sets the printing darkness: 0 - 15
-DIRECTION - defines the printout direction and mirror image REFERENCE - defines the reference point of the label SHIFT - moves the label’s vertical position
+DIRECTION - defines the printout direction and mirror image REFERENCE - defines the reference point of the label SHIFT - moves the label?s vertical position
 COUNTRY - orients the keyboard for use in different countries via defining special characters CODEPAGE - defines the code page of international character set: 866 / UTF-8 CLS - clears the image buffer